T60D/T60D.github.io/_posts/2019-2-1-thettle.md

 categories: [Mechanical, Electrical, Entrepreneurship, Design]
 ---

 Thettle is a startup I created along with two other people.
-Our goal wass to make a product that combines an electric kettle with a portable thermos which will allow consumers to make hot beverages wherever they go.
+Our goal was to make a product that combines an electric kettle with a portable thermos which will allow consumers to make hot beverages wherever they go.
 I was in charge of designing and manufacturing our product and worked on the business side of our operation as well.
 We built two prototypes, wrote a business plan, and participated in startup competitions.

 [Read the full report (pdf)](/files/Thettle%20Report.pdf)